 McMinn Law Firm has joined others in suing technology companies such as Apple, Lyft, and Uber for failing to restrict device users from injuring others while texting and driving.

-Personal injury attorneys argue that distracted drivers and technology developers should be held accountable for the lives lost at the hands of those toying with their phones.
+Personal injury attorneys argue that distracted drivers and technology developers need know it is their responsibility to take action to prevent loss of life at the hands of those toying with their phones.
 It is a reasonable expectation that people should be able to walk, drive or cycle on Austin roadways without being harmed by others’ negligence.

 A family torn apart by distracted driving

-But on the way there the Uber driver attempted to accept a ride from Lyft rider.
+But on the way to the restaurant, the Uber driver attempted to accept a ride from Lyft rider.
 The driver made an unprotected left turn, causing a serious crash that killed Kate and her mother, Irene, moments before the wedding rehearsal.

 McMinn Law Firm has filed a lawsuit against Lyft, on behalf of the Edwards family.
 The lawsuit says the driver of the Uber could have been prevented from using the Lyft while the vehicle is moving or other apps are open.